jacobmarks/reverse-image-search-plugin/README.md

 - create a `Panel` with custom components
 - query dataset properties from JS
 - add an SVG icon to the UI
+- display images in the UI
+- use a drag-and-drop component

-**Note:** This plugin requires a similarity index that supports prompts (i.e. embeds text and images) to be present on the dataset.
+**Note:** This plugin requires a similarity index to be present on the dataset.
 You can create one with:

 ```py
 import fiftyone as fo